esbullington/speechtojapanese/README.md

-# 言 Speech to Japanese text Android app
+# Iu: A Speech-to-Japanese-Text App

-言, or *lu* is an Android app that leverages IBM Watson Service's speech-to-text API in combination with the Google Translate API to provide a quick way to render a spoken phrase into easy-to-read Japanese text.
+言う, or *iu*, is an Android app that leverages IBM Watson Service's [speech-to-text API]() in combination with the Google Translate API to provide a quick way to render a spoken phrase into easy-to-read Japanese text.
 Once the user's spoken phrase has been processed, a full-screen Japanese translation remains open and accessible until dismissed by the user.

 ## Table of Contents